dmbarbour/glas/docs/GlasApps.md

 # Glas Applications

-Assume applications are represented as a set of 'app.\*' methods in a [namespace](GlasNamespaces.md).
-The [glas executable](GlasCLI.md) lets users select and run an application from a configuration namespace or by compiling a file as a script.
-By convention, every application defines at least 'app.settings' to guide integration.
+The [glas executable](GlasCLI.md) lets users select and run an application from the configuration namespace or by compiling a file as a script.
+By convention, a glas application is represented as a set of 'app.\*' methods in a [namespace](GlasNamespaces.md).

+## Application Settings and Adapters

+Every application defines at least 'app.settings' to guide integration.
+This method does not receive full access to application state or most effects, allowing for compile-time configuration of runtime features.

+In general, the runtime does not directly observe application settings.
+Instead, the configuration defines an adapter between runtime and application based on access to settings and runtime version information.
+This adapter code can support portability of applications across multiple runtime versions and community conventions, and extension of the glas system with alternative application models.

+## Application Models and Run Modes

+A runtime may recognize more than one "run mode" for applications, selecting one based on application settings.
+A few useful run modes:

+* *threaded applications* - The runtime runs a non-atomic 'app.main' procedure or process over multiple steps, implicitly maintaining control-flow state between steps.
+Steps may be coarse-grained, atomic between explicitly waiting on external conditions, allowing for 'atomic' sections internally.
+Any parallelism between threads is opportunistic.

+* *transaction loop applications* - The runtime repeatedly and runs 'app.step' atomically in an implicit loop, relying on incremental computing optimizations and non-deterministic choice as the basis for concurrency.
+There is no implicit state; any control flow between steps must be modeled explicitly.

+* *staged applications* - If *late-bound sources* at the namespace layer prove inconvenient, we could model staging more explicitly as a run mode, e.g. defining an 'app.build' namespace procedure and a localization for linking across stages.
+Relies on JIT compilation.

+This document focuses on transaction loop applications, which are an excellent fit for my long-term vision of glas systems.
+However, threaded applications are more familiar to most programmers.
+The main concern with threaded applications is that implicit control-flow state is difficult to maintain in context of live coding, which has opportunity costs.
+Though, we can mitigate this via expressing any long-running loops in terms of tail-recursion.

+Aside from the primary behavior, a runtime may support ad hoc event-processing methods:

+* 'app.start' - Set initial global state, perform initial checks.
+Retried until it commits once.
+* 'app.switch' - First transaction in new code after live update.
+Old code runs until successful switch.
+* 'app.http' - Handle HTTP requests between steps.
+An initial basis for GUI and events.
+* 'app.rpc' - Transactional inter-process communications.
+Multiple calls in one transaction.
+Callback via algebraic effects.
+* 'app.gui' - Like an immediate-mode GUI.
+Reflective - renders without commit.
+See [Glas GUI](GlasGUI.md).
+* 'app.signal' - Called to receive OS events, e.g. to support graceful shutdown.

+Working with 'app.http' and 'app.rpc' and so on is relatively convenient for composition of applications and debugger integration compared to explicitly opening a TCP port.
+In case of staged applications, these event-processing methods should have a mechanism to delegate to the next stage.

-The glas executable may support mulitple run modes, selecting one based on settings.
-This document will focus primarily on a *transaction loop* run mode, which is an especially good fit for my vision of glas systems.
-However, we could also support the conventional 'main' thread or staged applications.
+This document focuses on transaction loop applications, as the best fit for my vision of glas systems.
+However, ultimately the application model supported in glas is very flexible and extensible.

 ## The Transaction Loop